Welcome to a Faith Community . . .

 Our work has not gone unnoticed.
 On March 5, 2011 MCCDC was recognized by the Mautner Project with the Healing Works Award.
 The award is presented to those whose deeds — cultural, political, spiritual, medical — contribute to healing and maintaining the health of our community and the individuals who comprise it.

-MCCDC was especially honored for our work with HIV/AIDS awareness, support of three food programs, support for the annual Transgendered Day of Remembrance, and providing a venue for those facing addiction.
-Throughout 2011 and 2012, we are celebrating 40 years of ministry.
-Our theme is “Fabulous and Faithful at 40!”
-We are celebrating in a variety of ways.
-Since our mission has always included service, on the first Sunday of each month we’ve set a goal to collect forty bags of food to give to Food & Friends for distribution to those living with long term illness.
+MCCDC was especially honored for our work with HIV/AIDS awareness, support of two food programs, support for the annual Transgender Day of Remembrance, and providing a venue for those facing addiction.
+Throughout 2015 and 2016, we are celebrating 45 years of ministry.
+Our theme is “45 Years: We’ve Come This Far By Faith!”
+We are celebrating in a variety of ways, so please see the “Don’t Miss” headlines in the opening page of the website.

 I believe our best days always lie ahead and that together we can grow in ways we are just beginning to imagine.
 I hope you’ll be a part of it!